Ion Rimaru is a murderer like no other – vampirism, cannibalism, necrophilia – taking after his serial killer father.

 4/5 May 1971 – Rimaru raped and murdered Mihaela Ursu.
 Someone interrupted him in the middle of this crime and he managed to escape.
 However, his bloodlust was unsatisfied so he went on the hunt.
 Two hours later, he managed to find Maria Iordache and he inflicted a terrible assault upon her.
 Despite being repeatedly battered with an iron bar, she somehow managed to escape his clutches, forcing Rimaru to drop the blunt instrument.

-6/7 May 1971 – Rimaru tried to add two more murders to his catalogue of horrendous crimes.
+6/7 May 1971 – Rimaru tried to add two more murders to his catalog of horrendous crimes.
 Both Viorica Tatu and Elena Buluci survived their encounters with Rimaru.

-Investigators initiated Operation Vulture and managed to draw on the services of 6000 members of law-enforcement agencies, 100 cars, 40 motorcycles and various members of the public from many walks of life.
+Investigators had initiated Operation Vulture and had managed to draw on the services of 6,000 members of law-enforcement agencies, 100 cars, 40 motorcycles, and various members of the public from many walks of life.
 Even with this impressive dragnet scouring the streets of Bucharest, Rimaru managed to commit one more murder and scores of frenzied attacks before finally being caught.

 Since he was not volunteering any additional information, the police plotted a strategy of placing an undercover officer in with him in order to prise a confession from him.
 The undercover officer posed as a thief and managed to get a confession for over 20 violent crimes after two months of painstaking work.
 However, they only charged Rimaru with three murders.

 Ion Rimaru’s trial hinged largely on the insanity defense.
-Public attention to the trial was immense, and the proceedings took a dramatic turn when Rimaru plead insanity.
+Public attention to the trial was immense, and the proceedings took a dramatic turn when Rimaru pleaded insanity.
 Although Rimaru thought he had convinced officials of his mental instability, a report stated otherwise.
-Mental illness did not cloud Rimaru’s judgement, and he knew what he was doing all along.
-Rimaru changed his plea, and subsequently refused to answer any questions from that point onwards.
+Mental illness did not cloud Rimaru’s judgment, and he knew what he was doing all along.
+Rimaru changed his plea and subsequently refused to answer any questions from that point onwards.

 Guilty in the Court of Law

 The judge sentenced Ion Rimaru to death by firing squad and all his appeals failed.
-So, on 23 October 1971, officers took Ion to his place of execution.
+So, on October 23, 1971, officers took Ion to his place of execution.
 Three of the officers had to physically move him.
-After they tied him to the stake, Rimaru tried to bite off his own clothes off.
+After they tied him to the stake, Rimaru tried to bite off his own clothes.
 He twisted himself around the pole in a futile effort to avoid punishment.
-Rimaru begged for his own father to come and witness the execution as ‘he was the only one who was guilty’.
+Rimaru begged for his own father to come and witness the execution as he said, ‘he was the only one who was guilty’.
 The firing squad carried out the sentence.
 Ion Rimaru lies in the town cemetery in an unmarked grave.

 Oddly, exactly one year to the day after the execution of Ion Rimaru, Florea Rimaru officially “fell” off a train.
 However, other Romanian sources say that “security” pushed him out.
 Florea died that day.
-Followup forensic tests determined that his shoe size, fingerprints, and height all match the evidence and testimony from the serial murder of 1944.
+Followup forensic tests determined that his shoe size, fingerprints, and height all matched the evidence and testimony from the serial murders of 1944.